Updated: January 16, 2016

 Females – To expedite your medical processing, if you have had a PAP smear/pelvic examination during the six months prior to leaving for RTC bring the test results with you.
 Additionally, if you’re currently using birth control pills, bring copies of exam records (in addition to the pills) specifying type(s) of birth control pills both presently and previously prescribed.
 You will receive a pregnancy test within three days of arrival at Recruit Training.
 If the test results are positive, you will be discharged.

-Males will have their head shaved to a stubble length.
+Male new recruits will have their head shaved to a stubble length upon arrival, and will receive two additional haircuts during training.

 - All alcohol based health and comfort items